surifirstpin/biplus_documentation/docs/User_Reports.md

 **2.** Select Desired project and model from the drop down list, depending on which you want to extract the data.

-**3.**  Select one or more dimension fields ( Grey fields) to access the data.
+**3.**  Select one or more dimension fields ( Grey fields) to access and group your data.

-**4.** Select one or more measure fields (Orange fields) to access numeric values, such as Sum, Count, Max, Min and  Avg etc.
+**4.** Select one or more measure fields (Orange fields) to add information about those groups or data such as numeric values, such as Sum, Count, Max, Min and  Avg etc.

 **9.** Click on **Filter**, if desired to add a filter to your report based on that field.